jgarcia162/FlappyBird/README.md

-# FlappyBird
+# NY Flappy Bird
-Simple replica of the popular Flappy Bird game
+Simple replica of the popular Flappy Bird game with a New York twist

 A very basic Android replica of the popular Flappy Bird game.